CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ![CodePushGo](https://mars-images.imgix.net/seobot/screenshots/capgo.app-26aea05b7e2e737b790a9becb40f7bc5-2025-03-17.jpg?auto=compress)

-CodePushGo provides a dedicated solution for Capacitor OTA updates, moving beyond general cloud providers.
+CodePushGo provides a dedicated solution for React Native OTA updates, moving beyond general cloud providers.
 It delivers updates efficiently, with a 5 MB bundle downloading in just 114 ms and an average API response time of 434 ms globally.
 This ensures updates are fast and dependable.

 With advanced end-to-end encryption, CodePushGo goes beyond basic signing methods, ensuring updates are accessible only to authorized users.